-The diagram opposite identifies significant risks, which we expand on overleaf.
+The diagram opposite identifies significant risks and other areas of audit focus, which we expand on overleaf.
 The diagram also identifies a range of other areas considered by our audit approach.

 Financial statements audit planning (cont.)

 Significant Audit Risks

 Those risks requiring specific audit attention and procedures to address the likelihood of a material financial statement error.